lojames/Yawp/README.md

 The "near" input field is pre-filled with the user's location.
 A user's location can be changed by selecting one of the auto-suggestions that pop up under the input field as the user types.
 The auto-complete for this field utilizes the Algolia places API.

-A search returns all businesses (in an approximately 10 mile by 10 mile box with the user location in the center) that partially or exactly match the text inputin the "find" input field by:
+A search returns all businesses (in an approximately 10 mile by 10 mile box with the user location in the center) that partially or exactly match the text input in the "find" input field by:
 1. Business name
 2. Category
-3. More Business Info Property key that has a value of yes: a few examples of More Business Info Property keys include "Delivery", "Take-out", and "Accepts Credit Cards".
+3. More Business Info Property key that has a value of yes
+4. Keywords associated to More Business Info Property

+A few examples of More Business Info Property keys include "Delivery", "Take-out", and "Accepts Credit Cards".

-4. Keywords associated to More Business Info Property: a string of comma-space delimited word forms of the key.
+Keywords is a string of comma-space delimited word forms of the key of a Business Property.

 Note that a reduced version of the Haversine formula is used (employing a fixed longitudinal delta and latitudinal delta of 0) to derive a more accurate miles per longitude conversion.
 Miles per latitude is fixed at 69.